tomer-ben-david/queue-animation-d3/README.md

 ## Queue animated aspects

-1. input: `queue-size` output: `queue-size` number of squares; each square representing an item in the queue.
+Define param maxwaittime and each item in queue will have a color related to how close it is to the maxwaittime 1. input: `queue-size` output: `queue-size` number of squares; each square representing an item in the queue.

 Example input json